Live Notebook

 We create a random timeseries of data with the following attributes:

-It stores a record for every 10 seconds of the year 2000
+It stores a record for every second in the month of January of the year 2000

-It splits that year by month, keeping every month as a separate Pandas dataframe
+It splits that month by day, keeping each day as a partitioned dataframe

 Along with a datetime index it has columns for names, ids, and numeric values

 This is a small dataset of about 240 MB.
-Increase the number of days or reduce the frequency to practice with a larger dataset.
+Increase the number of days or reduce the time interval between data points to practice with a larger dataset by setting some of the `dask.datasets.timeseries()

 [2]: